3 Most Common Ford Maverick Problems Reported by Real Owners

-The National Highway Traffic Safety Administration helps review modern vehicles to ensure everyone is safe.
-It is also a place for drivers to lodge complaints about vehicles to possibly get help if the problem is more widespread.
+The National Highway Traffic Safety Administration helps review modern vehicles to ensure safety, and to help solve Ford Maverick problems.
+It is also a place for drivers to lodge complaints about vehicles to get help if the problem is more widespread possibly.
 The NHTSA has 144 customer complaints for the 2022 Ford Maverick at the time of publication.
 Since the Maverick has not been on the market for too long, most criticisms are from the last few months.
 The complaint lodged by most drivers relates to the brakes.

-There are many owner complaints about the brakes either not working well or sticking when using the eco mode.
+Many owners complain about the brakes not working well or sticking when using the eco mode.
 Multiple drivers report problems with the brakes at low speeds.
 A later review from a driver in Maryland found that the Ford issued a Technical Service Bulletin (TSB 22-2493) addressing the “grabby brakes.”
-Once the PCM and SOBDM-C were reprogrammed at the dealership, the brake issue seemed to be resolved.
+The brake issue was resolved once the PCM and SOBDM-C were reprogrammed at the dealership.
 However, many complaints remain about the brakes listed on the NHTSA site.

 Is the Ford Maverick reliable?

-The NHTSA has six recalls for the Maverick
+The NHTSA has six recalls for the Ford Maverick

 The most common Ford Maverick problems like this blue version